 I concede that most folks don’t take a leaf blower with them when they go camping.
 But using a leaf blower can be an effective way to inflate a mattress at home or if you are staying at a cabin that happens to have one.

 Fitting the blower to the mattress valve can be tricky, just like most of the other methods listed, but with some creativity, you can make it work.

 Getting the air mattress valve and a leaf blower in sync can be tricky, but once you do, it will only take a few minutes to fill up the mattress.

 You can cut the top off of a water bottle to funnel the air into the mattress valve.
 This is a two-person job for sure.

 Using a leaf blower is the most efficient way to inflate an air mattress without a pump, based on the volume of air that the blower pumps out.

-Blowing up an air mattress with your mouth is not much fun at all unless you like being out of breath and feeling lightheaded.
+Blowing up an air mattress with your mouth is not much fun unless you like feeling lightheaded and out of breath.
 Been there, done that.